-III.
-RATIONALE OF THE STUDY

-In fact, Bangladesh is going to attain its MDG (Millennium Development Goal) by 2021 through the influential economic chief aspects like RMG industries, frozen fishes industries, Jute & Tea industries, Leather industries, Expatriate industries, Natural gases and so on.
-Due to the fast changes in the socio- economic and political situations of Bangladesh, practicing most advantageous capital structure models can facilitate a great contribution to all over the business enterprises as well as our developing economy.
-So, the rationales of studying capital structure policy are as follows:
+48 capital structure and financial structure positions for the for sample firms during the study period III.RATIONALE OF THE STUDY In fact, Bangladesh is going to attain its MDG (Millennium Development Goal) by 2021 through the influential economic chief aspects like RMG industries, frozen fishes industries, Jute & Tea industries, Leather industries, Expatriate industries, Natural gases and so on.

-- > To ascertain and present a sound and effective capital structure policy for industry sectors in general and the selected firms in particular. - > To demonstrate how to increase the value of the firm by determining an ideal debt-equity mix. - > To reveal how to take an advantage of favorable financial leverage. - > To know how to avoid using of high risky debt capital in capital structure. - > To show how to take an advantage of corporate tax. - > To know how to control the cost of capital.
+1To examine the impact of capital structure on value of the firm political situations of Bangladesh, practicing most advantageous capital structure models can facilitate a great contribution to all over the business enterprises as well as our developing economy.
+So, the rationales of studying capital structure policy are as follows: • To ascertain and present a sound and effective capital structure policy for industry sectors in general and the selected firms in particular. • To demonstrate how to increase the value of the firm by determining an ideal debt-equity mix. • To reveal how to take an advantage of favorable financial leverage. • To know how to avoid using of high risky debt capital in capital structure. • To show how to take an advantage of corporate tax. • To know how to control the cost of capital.